tmobile/magentaA11y/_checklist-native/modal.md

   - Composable `ModalBottomSheet` has default role defined

 ### Groupings
-- If you are implementing a native modal, do not modify native grouping logic
+- If you are implementing a native app modal, do not modify native grouping logic
 - If you require a custom modal, follow the steps below.

 - **Android Views**